 Long term panning is taken from the White Rose maths hub overviews and used to inform medium term planning from Year 1 to Year 6.
 The White Rose material is used as a guidance tool in order to pace out coverage of the curriculum throughout the year.
-Teachers are encouraged to use professional discretion when deciding how long is needed on particular curriculum areas as well as when deciding at what point within the academic year objectives should be taught.
-Work undertaken within the Foundation Stage is led by the requirements of the Early Years Foundation Stage statutory framework and guided by the
+Teachers are encouraged to use professional discretion when deciding on how long is needed on particular curriculum area whilst ensuring all objectives are covered by the end of the academic year.